DarkStarSword/3d-fixes/README.md

 ### CustomSettingNames_en-EN.xml ###
 Custom setting names XML file for nVidia Inspector that adds friendly names for some of the stereo attributes that I've identified in each profile.

+### shadertool.py ###
+This is a python tool I've started working on to parse shaders and automate some of the process of hacking them.
+It's very early and the code is not very pretty.
+At the moment it can:
+- Install shaders to the ShaderOverride directory
+- Convert ps_2_0 to ps_3_0 and vs_2_0 to vs_3_0
+- Analyse shader register usage and look for free constants.